Home

 1. Constant flashing of error messages that the dealer can't fix.
 It flashes "Position Light Fault" and "Front Beam Fault" every couple of minutes, and sometimes "Stop Light Fault".
 As far as I can tell, everthing is working.
 The dealer (Euro Cycles of Orlando) swapped in a new headlight and gave up.

-One question I can't get answered: The headlight turns off in sunlight, leaving just the surrounding ring of lights on.
-Is that correct for a USA model?
+2. One question I can't get answered: The headlight turns off in sunlight, leaving just the surrounding ring of lights on.
+Is that correct/legal for a USA model?

 I'm used to closing the throttle on the Zero and coasting to a stop all the time, and I didn't realized this was flashing my brakes.